RishiGupta12/SerialPundit/applications/free-comport-windows/README.md

-This application suggest a design through which testing can be automated or may reduce the overhead on tester for testing products which requires test to be run after the DUT has been plugged into system.
+This application suggest a design through which testing can be automated or may reduce the overhead on tester for testing products which requires test to be run after the DUT (device under test) has been plugged into system.

 #####Running this application